 Inspection of ‘first in human’ clinical trials

 The inspection takes place when the trial site is ready, i.e. after the initiation visit and after any unresolved issues related to the initiation visit have been clarified.
+The principal investigator must inform the Danish Medicines Agency approximately 4 weeks before the expected first patient first visit (FPFV) so that the Danish Medicines Agency has time to plan, notify and carry out an inspection, if any.

-Focus on the safety aspects of inspection of FIH clinical trials
+Focus on the safety aspects of inspection of FIH clinical trials:

-The main purpose of the early inspection is to make sure that the required safety aspects are in place before the first trial subject is treated with the new active substance.
+The main purpose of the early inspection is to make sure that the required safety aspects are in place before the first trial participant is treated with the new active substance.
 This means that the inspection focuses on:

 Agreement with an intensive care unit